How to Prepare for a Winter Storm

 In North Dakota, we are no strangers to a bad winter.
 With freezing temperatures, lots of snow, and high winds, winter storms can be dangerous for your home and your family.
 Here are some tips to make sure you’re ready for the North Dakota winter.

 If feasible, push snow away from your home.
 This will prevent ice from building up around your home and its foundation, which could cause cracks and leaks inside the house.
-Pushing snow away from your home will also help during spring when snow and ice begins melting.
-If there is too much water near your home, it can seep in though the foundation or other cracks in your windows or siding.
+Pushing snow away from your home will also help during spring when snow and ice begins melting, if there is too much water near your home, it can seep in through the foundation or other cracks in your windows or siding.
 Although sometimes snow has to be piled up next to your house, when possible, push it as far away as possible.

 We hope you and your family stay safe this winter!
 If you ever suspect you have water damage, give us a call and we can use our water detection technology to find any leak or pipe break!